inkandswitch/patchwork/core/elements/src/isolation/README.md

 **Why this is needed:** Without origin isolation, a tool could read or modify any data accessible to the host page.
 The opaque-origin sandbox is the strongest isolation primitive browsers provide and is the foundation all other mechanisms build on.

-### Isolation element (frame tool)
+### Isolation element

-A host-side custom element that wraps the point where the main document area is loaded, replacing direct rendering with an isolated iframe.
-It manages the iframe lifecycle, resolves which tool to render, and coordinates all communication channels (RPC, sync, bootstrap).
+A host-side custom element (`<patchwork-isolation>`) that manages the boundary between trusted host code and untrusted tool code, setting up the iframe, establishing communication channels, and enforcing access control.
+It wraps an arbitrary subtree of the host DOM and runs it inside a sandboxed iframe.
+It recursively serializes its child elements (tag names, attributes, and nested children) into a transferable descriptor, then reconstructs the same DOM structure inside the iframe.
+All `doc-url` attributes found anywhere in the serialized tree become root URLs for the document allowlist.

-**Why this is needed:** Something must sit at the boundary between trusted host code and untrusted tool code, setting up the iframe, establishing communication channels, and enforcing access control.
-The isolation element is that boundary.
+The element manages the iframe lifecycle, coordinates all communication channels (RPC, sync, bootstrap), and enforces access control.
+Host-side children are removed from the DOM after serialization to prevent duplicate rendering.

 ### Intermediary Repo & document allowlist/denylist